 Assisting the Saudi Royal Family: The Palaces

-If there ever was a time that I got to relax a little, it was when we stayed at the royal palaces.
-In addition to private homes, The RSF owns palaces that they share with other members of the extended family.
 In a way, the palaces are like private hotels for the family; a reservation is required, and they are fully staffed.
-That fact really took a tremendous weight off my shoulders because the security, cars, food and everything else was already in place.
+That fact took a tremendous weight off my shoulders because the security, cars, food, and everything else were already in place.
 In Paris, for example, this allowed me a little time for sightseeing.

 If you ever get the chance to work for the RSF, here is a short list of other traditions and customs you may consider: